Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/sans.krit/śyām(asy)āṣṭādhyāyī.md

-wrinkles in water; absorbs more bioplasticity normally internal plumb(us)ing leakage(of gaṣes, blood, io, cancer,..) is (explosively) bad, but /oxygen|../ could be good mother organs teach baby organs; eggs leak information like a /black|../ hole for c̄ to crawl from mouth(superposition; internal v external #commentrieselfiesharmiesfæries..) and miss b
+wrinkles in water; absorbs more bioplasticity normally internal plumb(us)ing leakage(of gaṣes, blood, io, cancer,..) is (explosively) bad, but /oxygen|../ could be good mother organs teach baby organs; eggs leak information like a /black|../ hole for c̄ to crawl from mouth(superposition; internal v external #commentrieselfiesharmiesfæries..) and miss(errz) b

 lockettedbussies worship me c̄ /pure devotion|unconditional l(ove|-word)|../, /locketterseholes|locketta āssholes|lockettairseholes|lockettyarseholes|lockettaissholes|lockettyassholes/ are forced to worship me c̄ /pure devotion|unconditional l(ove|-word)|../
 knock turn ally is actually nocturnal; only open at night, when the sun can't directly attack vamps, after bedtime c̄ sand in your /queef|quiche|bussy|../